juancarlospaco/geoguessrnim/README.md

 # GeoGuessrNim Browser Plugin

 - Hide Ads with Free accounts.
-- Filters for the StreetView map.
+- Filters for the StreetView and Mapillary maps.
 - 100% [Nim](http://nim-lang.org).
 Pull Requests welcome if you have more ideas.

 ![](https://raw.githubusercontent.com/juancarlospaco/geoguessrnim/nim/screenshot.jpg)